wso2/docs-ei/en/micro-integrator/docs/references/connectors/db-event-inbound-endpoint/db-event-inbound-endpoint-config.md

   <tr>
     <td class="tg-0pky">filteringColumnName</td>
     <td class="tg-0pky">The actual name of the column that captures changes.<br/>
-        <li>If filteringCriteria is `byLastUpdatedTimestampColumn` this needs to be a column of type `Timestamp` and should be updated with the record.</li>
+        <li>If filteringCriteria is `byLastUpdatedTimestampColumn`, this needs to be a column of type `Timestamp` and should be updated with the record.</li>
         <li>If filteringCriteria is `byBooleanColumn` this needs to be a column of type `Varchar`.</li>
     </td>
     <td class="tg-0pky">Required if the value of the filteringCriteria parameter is specified as byLastUpdatedTimestampColumn or byBooleanColumn</td>